ArtifexSoftware/aptest/README.md

 * We run ssh with `StrictHostKeyChecking=no`, which may end up writing to .ssh/known_hosts.

+#### Smartoffice ssh key

-We also allow specification of a custom ssh private key that allows access to the SmartOffice repository; this is required when PyMuPDFPro builds SmartOffice because of how the SmartOffice build system works.
+We allow specification of a custom ssh private key that allows access to the SmartOffice repository; this is required when PyMuPDFPro builds SmartOffice because of how the SmartOffice build system works.

 * If required, this key should be provided in file `thirdparty-so-key` in the current directory.

+#### Huggingface token

+If required, this token should be provided in file `huggingface-key` in the current directory.

-Use of keys with remote runs:
+#### Use of keys with remote runs

 * If the `-r` option is used to defer to a remote machine, the key files are copied to the remote machine.
 This obviously has security implications.